wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot.md

 ### 1.2 - Network settings

 - **VPC**: A new VPC was created to ensure full isolation of the honeypot from any other cloud resources.
-An Internet Gateway was attached to allow inbound and outbound traffic.
-IGW was also added to VPC route table.
+An Internet Gateway was attached to the VPC and added to VPC route table.
 - **Subnet**: A new Subnet was created within eu-north-1a for logical separation.
 - **Auto-assign public IP**: This is required so the honeypot can be accessed by external attackers.
 Without a public IP, no unsolicited traffic can reach the system.